 - Define targeting.
 You can choose Run of Network to target all your inventory for the applied criteria.

-- Also, you can add another yield partner to the same group by clicking on Add Another Yield Partner and don’t forget to choose integration type as Exchange Bidding.
+- Also, you can add another yield partner to the same group by clicking on Add Another Yield Partner and don’t forget to choose integration type as Open Bidding.

 - Finally, Save and Activate.

 If everything is done correctly, then you will see bids coming in almost immediately after the setup.

 Open bidding can be tricky at the start.
 However, once you get hold of this, it can be very profitable, just like header bidding.